filefoxper/use-agent-reducer/docs/introduction.md

 ```
 npm i use-agent-reducer
 ```
 You'd better add `agent-reducer` into your package.json dependencies too.
-When  you are installing package `use-agent-reducer`, a `agent-reducer` package is always brought into your dependencies, but this can not resolve the problem: when you are developing with `use-agent-reducer`, you can not find `agent-reducer` helper easily.
+When  you are installing package `use-agent-reducer`, a `agent-reducer` package is always brought into your `node_modules` directory, but this is not helpful for using `agent-reducer` API.

 ## Getting started

-This section describes how to create a model, and how to call `agent-reducer` for help.
+This section describes how to create a model, and how to call `agent-reducer` API for help.
 After reading this section, you can master the basic usage of `use-agent-reducer`.

 #### create model